manoharan-lab/holopy/docs/source/users/ps_recon_tutorial.rst

 .. plot:: pyplots/basic_ps_recon.py
    :include-source:

-We'll examine each section of code in turn.
+We'll examine each bsection of code in turn.
 The first block:

 ..  testcode::